Patient-Oriented Research (POR) Toolkit

 Designed for child health researchers

-The CHILD-BRIGHT Network Patient-Oriented Research (POR) Toolkit is designed to support child health researchers in meaningfully engaging partners with lived and living experience (PWLEs)*, also commonly referred to as patient-partners in other areas, throughout the research process.
-Grounded in the principles of mutual respect, co-building, support, and inclusivity, the toolkit provides practical guidance on how PWLEs can contribute at different stages of the research cycle.
-By offering clear explanations and addressing common challenges, this resources equips research teams with the knowledge and tools to foster authentic collaboration with youth, families, and other key partners.
+The CHILD-BRIGHT Network Patient-Oriented Research (POR) Toolkit provides practical guidance for child health researchers on meaningfully engaging partners with lived and living experience (PWLEs)* throughout the research cycle.
+By bringing together best practices in POR, offering clear explanations and addressing common challenges, this resource equips research teams with the knowledge and tools to foster authentic collaboration with youth, families, and other key partners.

-The toolkit is structured using a road sign metaphor to guide users through the key aspects of POR.
-It begins with an overview of POR (road sign #1), followed by detailed steps on how to involve PWLEs (road sign #2) in identifying research priorities, co-developing studies, navigating ethics applications, collecting and analyzing data, communicating findings, and evaluating projects.
-Additionally, the toolkit features a collection of curated resources (road sign #3)–including videos, infographics, and publications–and frequently asked questions (FAQs) to address common questions (road sign #4).
+The toolkit uses road signs to guide users through each stage of POR.
+It begins with an overview of POR (road sign #1), followed by detailed steps on how to involve PWLEs (road sign #2) in research.
+The toolkit features a collection of curated resources (road sign #3), and frequently asked questions to address common questions (road sign #4).

 *At the CHILD-BRIGHT Network, “PWLEs” is an overarching term referring to research partners who are either:

-1) A youth or former pediatric patient research partner with lived and living experience with a brain-based disability;
+1. A youth or former pediatric patient research partner with lived and living experience with a brain-based disability, or

-See more on CHILD-BRIGHT’s language refresh and terminology use, here.
+Learn more about CHILD-BRIGHT’s language and terminology use.

 Thank you to our collaborators!

-This POR Toolkit was developed by the CHILD-BRIGHT Network, which is funded by the Canadian Institutes of Health Research (CIHR) under Canada’s Strategy for Patient-Oriented Research (SPOR) initiative, and by the generous support from funding partners across Canada.
+The POR Toolkit was developed by the CHILD-BRIGHT Network, which is supported by the Canadian Institutes of Health Research (CIHR) under Canada’s Strategy for Patient-Oriented Research (SPOR), and 15 generous funding partners from across Canada.

 Research leads: Annette Majnemer and Linda Nguyen

-Communications team: Kate Ortwein and Sunny Yimeng Dong
+Communications team: Jacqueline Di Bartolomeo, Kate Ortwein and Sunny Yimeng Dong

 © 2025 CHILD-BRIGHT Network.
 All rights reserved.